harveytriana/TspApproach/README.md

 In each code file, in the header I put a comment block with the results.
 I dealt with the problem with 13 nodes, taking the data sample that the [Google-COR-Tools](https://developers.google.com/optimization/routing/tsp) documentation shows.

 There are three contributions; FORTRAN, Dart, and Python.
 It is mentioned that there are several variables that could change the results, for example the compilation parameters.
+The results vary according to the machine where it is executed, but not the order.
 In summary of results is as follows:

 | Language     | Time 13 nodes, s |
 | ------------ | ---------------- |